wjreger-stats/stat100/README.md

   - pages folder:
     - Any .md file may need to be changed if less frequent than semester to semester changes need to be made.

+## Updates needed:
+  - add new background photos

 For any questions about the site (data entry, structure, bugs, etc) please email me at wreger2@illinois.edu

-Updates needed:
-- add new background photos